iron-software/IronBarcode-Examples/get-started/docker-linux/README.md

 ENTRYPOINT ["dotnet", "Example.dll"]
 ```

 This Dockerfile outlines the process for setting up a .NET 6 application on Ubuntu 22 LTS.
-It ensures the application is up-to-date, built, and ready to be deployed and run seamlessly.
+It ensures the application is up-to-date, built, and ready to be deployed and run.

 ```dockerfile
 # Establish the base image using Ubuntu 22 and .NET runtime